Herbse/LauraBot/WIKI/ChatScript-Command-Line-Parameters.md

 |`noboot`          | Do not run any boot script on engine startup
 |`logsize=n`          | When server log file exceeds n megabytes, rename it and start with a new file.
 |`defaultbot=name`   | overrides defaultbot table for what bot to default to
+|`inputlimit=n`     | truncate user input line to this size
+|`trustpos`     | obey word~n and other pos restrictions in keywords

+Trustpos is normally off by default because CS is only about 94% accurate in its built-in pos-tagging.
+So it prefers to wrongly match by allowing all pos values Of a word rather than miss a match.
+Ergo concept: ~all(feel~n) will match any use of "feel" rather than just noun meaning.
+But combining CS with Treetagger for english (if you license it) is better at pos-tagging than either alone, making it competitive with the best taggers in the world.

 Here few command line parameters usage examples of usual edit/compile developement phase, running ChatScript from a Linux terminal console (standalone mode):